minimalefforttech/diagram_generator/README.md

 # Diagram Generator

-A tool for generating diagrams using LLM, with a Python backend API and web frontend.
+A tool for generating diagrams using LLM, with a Python backend API and React frontend.

 ## Project Structure